ccycle/formulative/README.md

 # Formulative

-Formulative is a open-source tool for numerical simulation of ODE/PDE based on numerical optimization.
+`Formulative` is an open source tool for numerical simulation based on polymorphism in Haskell.

-## Usage Guide

-1. create `Main.hs` file
-1. import module
-1. define types and derive instance
-1. make dhall file
-1. build and execute
+Examples of executable are in [formulative-examples](formulative-examples).